GustafEnebog/project-2/README.md

   + Neutral Point, n.p.
   + Center of Gravity, c.g.
   + Static Margin, s.m.
-  + Horisontal Tail Volume, VH
+  + Horizontal Tail Volume, VH
   + Control Surface Root Chord, csc,r
   + Control Surface Tip Chord, csc,t
   + Control Surface Start, bsc,r
   + Control Surface End, bsc,t
-  + Control Surface at LE, TE or inbetween
+  + Control Surface at LE, TE or in-between
   + etc.
-+ Implementing more featuers, e.g.
++ Implementing more features, e.g.
-  + Free chooise of nr. of wings
+  + Free choice of nr. of wings
-  + Free chooise of wing panels
+  + Free choice of wing panels
-+ More display options (toggle with radiobuttons)
++ More display options (toggle with radio buttons)
-  + Implement radiobuttons (and functionality) for:
+  + Implement radio buttons (and functionality) for:
-  + Showing right wing half instead of left as is now the case (write function that multiples y-coordiantes with -1 and then subtracts half span)
+  + Showing right wing half instead of left as is now the case (write function that multiples y-coordinates with -1 and then subtracts half span)
-  + Showing the whole wing, i.e. both left and right wing halves (write functions that subtracts half span to left wing half and then add right wing half)
+  + Showing the whole wing, i.e. both left- and right- wing halves (write functions that subtracts half span to left wing half and then add right wing half)
-  + Rotate wing into a horisontal position (write function that transposes plot coordiantes or use the [canvas rotate method](https://www.w3schools.com/jsref/canvas_rotate.asp)
+  + Rotate wing into a horizontal position (write function that transposes plot coordiantes or use the [canvas rotate method](https://www.w3schools.com/jsref/canvas_rotate.asp))
 + Make drawing- (canvas) area adapt (responsive design) to available view port instead of having to resort to a fixed size (currently set to 320px X 569px)
 + Evaluating if a revision of the code structure and handling of events could allow the number of global variables to be reduced.
-+ A 500 ms delay for the tooltips to appear after having been hovered over (no delay for them to disapear)
++ A 500 ms delay for the tooltips to appear after having been hovered over (no delay for them to disappear)
 + Completing a Dark Mode alternative interface.
 The button (with javascript-code) to toggle back and forth between the dark- and the default light- mode is already created but has been removed since the feature is not yet fully working.

 ## Design